Do Go On - 536 - FedEx Flight 705

 Yeah.

-it's uh this is a laugh or death
+But just on the, it's, uh, this is a laugh or death.

-barrel rolls in a play that size is incredible
+Barrel rolls in a plane that size is incredible.

 There's a bunch of different things you can get involved if you sign up.